The goal of this project was to start taking on clients and this was achieved. Two new clients were taken on during this period.

 - Write down your experience with the project: feelings, what’s working, what’s not

 - Project must match brain.
 We remove dissonance from project.

-- Boot Disk: you run this before an activity takes place to get your head running the right thought patterns.
+- Boot Disk: run before an activity to start running the right thought patterns.
 By delegating this preparation to audio, you free your mind to work on the next level of thinking, instead of being stuck at level 1 thinking.
 Activities are fractal.
 There will be more stuff to notice once you move beyond layer 1 thoughts.

-The Desired Results have to be realistic for a next step.
-They have to be within the realm of activity, not unpredictable results.
+Desired Results have to be realistic.
+They have to be actions, not uncontrollable results.

-Practice the 5 minute intro in the interview, going over existing project.
-Go over a couple things clients have done which have worked and review some client feedback.
+Practice the 5 minute interview intro and going over an existing project.
+Go over things clients have done which worked and review some client feedback.

 Fallback plan description: stops people from going 100 miles an hour and then jumping down to zero miles an hour.
 With the fallback plan it is a controlled slow down.
 If the current stage is too hard, drop down to 80 miles an hour, then 60 miles an hour, then 40, then 20, then zero.

-There are certain questions i ask which cause people to lean in more for the answer.
-It causes them to be open to an answer.
+Certain questions cause clients to lean in more for the answer.

 If I am frustrated about an answer or feedback I am getting, it is likely because there is something they understand but aren’t telling me.
 My data is bad.
 Stop trying to convince the other person and fix your data problem.

-If client can’t answer a question, I can give an example from my own life or situation to get them thinking.
-Be vulnerable.
+If client is stuck on a question, give an authentic and open example from my own life or situation to get them thinking.